no alt text

 Back in Reykjavik, perhaps visit any final stops you missed on day 1 if you have time, then treat yourself to an end-of-trip, slap-up seafood supper at modern Fiskmarkadurinn or cosy Fiskfelagid.

-A once-in-a-lifetime experience: the chance to travel down inside a dormant volcano, the only place in the world where it’s possible to do so.
+A once-in-a-lifetime experience: the chance to travel down inside a dormant volcano, the only place in the world that it’s possible to do so.

 Adult price: £260